MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/generate-demo-data-with-packages.md

 6) Select "Upload and add" and browse to the data package that you want to import.
 You will need to start with the System and Shared data package.
 7) Select the data package and wait for the data to load
 8) Once the data is loaded, close the dialogue and click on Import
 9) Repeat the process for additional packages.
 Be sure to change to the company for which the data package was intended.
-For example, switch to the HQUS company before importing the data package
+For example, switch to the HQUS company before importing the data package.

 ### Loading package combinations
 The following packages are available to load.
 You must be in the legal entity listed in the package when you import it, except for System and Shared, which can be loaded from any legal entity but normally in DAT, the default company.